subduedpositron/subduedpositron/_posts/2020-11-02-day-night-eating.markdown

 - not caring about total # of calories

-Saturated fat is the component I want to most reduce.
-Dietary cholesterol and sodium are relatively close for second place.
-Dietary cholesterol is [roughly half as important as saturated fat](https://www.webmd.com/food-recipes/features/cholesterol-food#1).
-Sodium can be counteracted with potassium or water.

 One approach that doesn’t work for me to consistently hit these goals, is the “Eat breakfast like a king and dinner like a pauper” approach.
 I definitely enjoy large breakfasts to start the day, which may also benefit metabolism.
 But after eating a healthy/regular-portioned dinner, i’ll sometimes feel hungry later and snack away the benefits afterwards.
 For that specific day, it seems worth it; as it’s easier for me to go to sleep when not hungry.
 Also due to willpower depletion as the day elapses, I'm more likely to have unplanned snacks at night for enjoyment over health.
 <br/>